-SEO and the ever-changing internet marketing landscape are continually evolving.
+As an SEO Agency, we know the approaches to SEO is ever-changing and the internet marketing landscape is continually evolving.
 That means if you’re not keeping up with the latest trends, tactics, and techniques, you’re already behind.
 And that leads us to today’s topic—schema.org.

 What is Schema Markup?